Another COVID-19 death reported in county

 The state health department reported no adult ICU beds are available with seven staffed.

-There are two adult COVID-19 patients in the ICU and two on a ventilator.
+There are no adult COVID-19 patients in the ICU and none on a ventilator.

-So far, 42,261 full doses have been given out, up 12 from Sunday.
-Among 5- to 11-year-olds in the county, 902 partial doses (an increase of seven) and 666 (an increase of two) full doses have been administered.
+So far, 42,285 full doses have been given out, up 14 from Monday.
+Among 5- to 11-year-olds in the county, 905 partial doses (an increase of three) and 672 (an increase of six) full doses have been administered.

 (0) comments